 - Ellie Cole (CLE), Teacher of English and Drama

-- Peter Collinson (CLS), Teacher of English, Teacher in Charge of KS4 English
+- Peter Collinson (CLS), Teacher of English, Joint Acting Head of English

 - Jenny Fletcher (FLE), Teacher of English, member of SLT (Senior Leadership Team)